-The science day was very instructive from a number of perspectives including the networking opportunities.
+The science day was very instructive from several perspectives including networking opportunities.
 Researchers tend to work in silos and conduct their work in isolation from other disciplines.
 The science day was an opportunity for researchers to interact with each other and generate new ideas from their work.

 There was a positive tone around the day where stakeholders were supportive of the goals of the research project.
-In the past there are often tensions between stakeholders based on cynicism and lack of trust.
+In the past, there are often tensions between stakeholders based on cynicism and lack of trust.
 There has been a mixed history of community consultations and engagement over policy decisions.
-In the past city-based decision makers have shown little regard for the views of small communities.
-There concerns have often been ignored.
+In the past city-based decision-makers have shown little regard for the views of small communities.
+Their concerns have often been ignored.

 The science day encouraged community engagement with positive comments from delegates, researchers and seminar day organisers.
-Before the commencement of the project there was a high level of community cynicism about government responses to community concerns about the disappearance of water in the lakes.
-The research project seems to have ameliorated many community concerns and lessened community cynicism towards decision makers and the research process.
+Before the commencement of the project, there was a high level of community cynicism about government responses to community concerns about the disappearance of the water in the lakes.
+The research project seems to have ameliorated many community concerns and lessened community cynicism towards decision-makers and the research process.

 The second science day was held in June 2018 with five presentations showcasing preliminary findings from research partners.
 Feedback indicated that there was a strong interest in the early findings and the need for further community engagement – hence the 2020 day.